I’m just relayin’ what the voice in my head’s sayin’. Don’t shoot the messenger.

 Levites: Witticisms & Absurdities in Verse (Second Edition)

-This hilarious and perplexing volume, written by a rhyme-loving poet and linguistics scholar, is a collection of humorous and light poetry.
-It is part of the author's Levities and Gravities project.
-The Levities and Gravities project aims to demonstrate the power of attention to linguistic form in poetry and to highlight the fact that poetry can feed any emotion, not just the heavy ones.
-This volume contains "levities," or humorous or light poems, but the associated gravities series presents serious poems.
+They say poetry doesn't have to rhyme — but it can.
+And it can do a lot more, as well.
+Shaped by the author's love of patterns, informed by his expertise in linguistics, and built on his offbeat sense of humor, this volume is a collection of humorous formal poems.
+Hilarious and perplexing, the poems in this collection showcase the power of meter, rhyme, alliteration, assonance, dialect combination, and other methods of form manipulation to help the world laugh at its own absurdity.
+This volume is part of the author's Levities and Gravities project, which demonstrates the value of linguistic form in poetry and highlights poetry's ability to evoke any emotion, whether light or heavy.
+This volume contains "levities," or humorous poems, but the associated volume, Gravities, presents serious poems.
 This second edition contains additional poems not included in the first edition, new author's notes, and an essay on the possibilities available in poetry.
 Book available across multiple booksellers, including Barnes and Noble and Amazon:

 Gravities: Insights and Emotions in Verse (Second Edition)

-This volume, written by a poet and scholar of linguistics, is a collection of poetry on serious themes.
-It is part of the author's Levities and Gravities project.
-The Levities and Gravities project aims to demonstrate the power of attention to linguistic form in poetry and to highlight the fact that poetry can feed any emotion, not just the heavy ones.
-This volume contains "gravities," or serious poems, but the associated levities series presents humorous poems.
+They say poetry doesn't have to rhyme — but it can.
+And it can do a lot more, as well.
+Shaped by the author's love of patterns, informed by his expertise in linguistics, and rooted in deep emotion, this volume is a collection of formal poems with a serious tone.
+By turns inspiring, meditative, joyful, and despondent, the poems in this collection showcase the power of meter, rhyme, alliteration, assonance, dialect combination, and other methods of form manipulation to help us grapple with the mysteries of life.
+This volume is part of the author's Levities and Gravities project, which demonstrates the value of linguistic form in poetry and highlights poetry's ability to evoke any emotion, whether light or heavy.
+This volume contains "gravities," or serious poems, but the associated volume, Levities, presents humorous poems.
 This second edition contains additional poems not included in the first edition, new author's notes, and an essay on the possibilities available in poetry.
 Book available across multiple booksellers, including Barnes and Noble and Amazon:

 Songs of Excelsior: Poems by New Yorkers from throughout History